 Nowadays it’s easy to populate thousands of images in no time.
-Whether it’s from your digital camera or directly downloaded from the internet for various reasons, you will soon be wasting a lot of time in manually renaming and converting them.
+Whether it’s from your digital camera or directly downloaded from the internet for various reasons, you will soon be wasting a lot of time manually renaming and converting them.

 So, next time that you want to arrange, or convert, or resize, or compress a lot of photos, we advise you to consider Converseen for your needs.

 Converseen is an open-source batch image converter and resizer.
 It has a simple and elegant user-interface and is loaded with powerful features.
 Let’s go through the features it has to offer.

 Converseen can convert your images to 100+ formats!
 Honestly, I didn’t know that many formats even exist!
 The images formats are available as you start using the ‘Convert to:’ box while saving the images.
 These options appear practically cover the entire screen!

 With the default setting of not changing that format, it can convert to DPX, EXR, GIF, JPEG, JPEG-2000, PhotoCD, PNG, Postscript, SVG, TIFF, and many others.
 Here is the full list of formats.

 This enormous amount of formats ensures that you’ll never need to go to another image converter, no matter what format you desire.
 Converseen has got everything covered.

 You can preview any of the added images in a small window on the left panel.
 It is a useful feature so that you know what you are uploading.

 If you have any of your pictures with a transparent background, which is typically in PNG images, Converseen provides an option to fill it with a color.
 For example, here is an image with a transparent background.

 Just check the box ‘Replace Transparent Background’ box should be checked, and select the color.